frap129/layman/README.md

 ## Installation

-Because swlm is still early in development, I haven't come up with a way to package it yet.
-For now, clone this repositiory and symlink `swlm.py` to `~/.local/bin/swlm` or any directoy in your PATH.
+Because layman is still early in development, I haven't come up with a way to package it yet.
+For now, clone this repositiory and symlink `layman.py` to `~/.local/bin/layman` or any directoy in your PATH.

 ## Configuration

-swlm is configured using the config file at `$HOME/.config/swlm/config.toml` using TOML.
-The `[swlm]` table configures options for the swlm daemon, and defaults options for all outputs and workspaces.
+layman is configured using the config file at `$HOME/.config/layman/config.toml` using TOML.
+The `[layman]` table configures options for the layman daemon, and defaults options for all outputs and workspaces.
 Specific outputs and workspaces can be configured using `[output.VALUE]` or `[workspace.VALUE]` header, where `VALUE` is either the name of the output, or the number of the workspace being configured.
-Any options configured will override the values set in the `[swlm]` table for that output or workspace.
+Any options configured will override the values set in the `[layman]` table for that output or workspace.

 Note, values configured for outputs will only apply to workspaces **created** on that output.
 For an example configuration, see the `config.toml` file in the root of this repo.

-The user configuration can be reloaded at runtime with `nop swlm reload`.
+The user configuration can be reloaded at runtime with `nop layman reload`.
 This can be run through swaymsg, or set as a bindsym.
 Note that this reloads the config, but not any layout managers.
-If one of your config changes affects a specific workspace that is already active, you will need to reload the layout manager with `nop swlm layout <layout short name>`.
+If one of your config changes affects a specific workspace that is already active, you will need to reload the layout manager with `nop layman layout <layout short name>`.

 ## Layout Managers

-The layout manager controlling a workspace can be changed using the command `nop swlm layout <LAYOUT>`.
-In order to handle window movement in layouts that don't use standard up/down/left/right, a WLM can override these commands with better defaults, and swlm will fall back the regular command for WLMs that don't.
+The layout manager controlling a workspace can be changed using the command `nop layman layout <LAYOUT>`.
+In order to handle window movement in layouts that don't use standard up/down/left/right, a WLM can override these commands with better defaults, and layman will fall back the regular command for WLMs that don't.
 To use the WLM provided movement commands, replace your `move <direction>` bindsyms with
 ```
 # Override move binds
-bindsym $mod+Shift+Left nop swlm move left
+bindsym $mod+Shift+Left nop layman move left
-bindsym $mod+Shift+Down nop swlm move down
+bindsym $mod+Shift+Down nop layman move down
-bindsym $mod+Shift+Up nop swlm move up
+bindsym $mod+Shift+Up nop layman move up
-bindsym $mod+Shift+Right nop swlm move right
+bindsym $mod+Shift+Right nop layman move right
 ```
 ### none